livialima/linuxupskillchallenge/00-Remote-server-without-Credit-Card.md

 * This server is now running, and completely exposed to the whole of the Internet
 * You alone are responsible for managing it
 * You have just installed the latest updates, so it should be secure for now

+## Or you can just work with a local virtual machine

+You can run the challenge on a home server and all the commands will work as they would on a cloud server.
+However, not being exposed to the wild certainly loses the feel of what real sysadmins have to face.

+If you set your own VM at a private server, go for the minimum requirements like 1GHz CPU core, 512MB RAM, and a couple of gigs of disk space.
+You can always adapt this to your heart's desire (or how much hardware you have available).

+Our recommendation is: use a cloud server if you can, to get the full experience, but don't get limited by it. **This is your server.**